openfoodfacts/openfoodfacts-server/docs/api/index.md

 - 100 req/min for all read product queries (`GET /api/v*/product` requests or product page).
 There is no limit on product write queries.
 - 10 req/min for all search queries (`GET /api/v*/search` or `GET /cgi/search.pl` requests)

-If these limits are reached, we reserve the right to deny you the access to the website and the API through IP address ban.
-If your IP has been banned, feel free to send us an email to explain us the reason why you reached the limits: reverting the ban is possible.
+If these limits are reached, we reserve the right to deny you access to the website and the API through IP address ban.
+If your IP has been banned, feel free to [email us to explain why you reached the limits][why_reached_limits]: reverting the ban is possible.

+[why_reached_limits]: mailto:contact@openfoodfacts.org

-If your requests come from your users directly (ex: mobile app), the rate limits will apply per user.
+If your requests come from your users directly (ex: mobile app), the rate limits apply per user.

-If you need to fetch a significant fraction of the database, it's recommended to [download the data as a CSV or JSONL file directly](https://world.openfoodfacts.org/data).
+If you need to fetch a significant fraction of the database, we recommend [downloading the data as a CSV or JSONL file directly](https://world.openfoodfacts.org/data).
 If you need to download images in bulk, we [have a guide for that](./how-to-download-images.md).

 ### If your users do not expect a result immediately (e.g., Inventory apps)